-Fire safety requires that absolutely no object be left in the corridors and stairways e.g. shoes, umbrellas, boxes, bicycles, etc. When our buildings are inspected by NOSTA (owners of our buildings), if any flat is found out of compliance, then the fine will be assessed to the residents of the flat / owners of the items.
-The signal horns are always located near or next to the toilettes in the Schloss.
+Fire safety requires that on campus no object be left in the corridors and stairways e.g. shoes, umbrellas, boxes, bicycles, etc.

+In the Schloss fire horns are located near or next to each of the toilettes.

 10.12.3 PLAYING INDOORS